bournezhma/bournezhma.github.io/content/posts/thc.md

 +++
 date = "2021-06-14"
 author = "biplavxyz"
-title = "Elf x64 - Right on Time - THCon CTF"
+title = "Elf x64 - Right on Time - THCon CTF - Radare2 Write Mode"
 +++
 Greetings everyone!
 This writeup is going to be about one of the reversing challenges from THCon CTF 2021.